-This week I made a gluten free version of “BLT” pasta, and it was so good that I had to share it with you.
+This week I made a gluten free version of a pasta dish that we used to really enjoy, and this Gluten Free BLT Pasta is so good that I had to share it with you!
 I remember really enjoying this years ago and was determined to adapt it so that the whole family could enjoy it safely.

 The entire meal is prepped and done in under 30 minutes, making it a weeknight meal win.
 Plus, it’s a meal that both one year olds and adults can enjoy, making it easier on the busy parent/chef.
 We used a quinoa and corn blend pasta and sauteed spinach, leeks, and grape tomatoes.
 I made one version for the “grown ups” and my daughter and another version for my littlest one that I’ll share at the bottom in the toddler twist.